saikamal33/saikamal33/README.md

 - 🔭 I’m currently working on **Consolidative Project with all the skills that i learned**

-- 🌱 I’m currently learning **Kubernet,terraform,docker,AWS, Ansible,Shell scripting,Jenkins CI/CD Pipelines**
+- 🌱 I’m currently learning **Kubernet,terraform,docker,AWS, Ansible,Shell scripting,Jenkins CI/CD Pipelines,ArgoCD**

-- 👨‍💻 All of my projects are available at [My-projects-Files organisation](My-projects-Files organisation under my profile)
+- 👨‍💻 All of my projects are available at My-projects-Files organisation under my profile.

-- 📝 I regularly write articles on [New skills that I Learned](New skills that I Learned)
+- 📝 I regularly write articles on New skills that I Learned.

 - 📫 How to reach me **kamaleshsai33@gmail.com**